This piece wanders off into realms that Rowling quite determinedly did not explore. I cannot feel particularly motivated to care.

 Nor do we get Lucius Malfoy’s name in that account, although Malfoy was also at Hogwarts at that time.
 He was at the very least a 6th year to Bellatrix’s 7th year.
 Indeed, we later saw him there in ‘The Prince’s Tale’.

 Which leads one to wonder how many of the names Sirius gave us back in GoF when he was recollecting Snape’s “gang” were the names of 7th years.
 Or, indeed, how many were actually still at Hogwarts at all.
-Sirius Black has a tract record of making grand pronouncements which later turn out to be complete fabrications.
+Sirius Black has a track record of making grand pronouncements which later turn out to be complete fabrications.
 During the course of GoF he could still be conflating the names of future DEs who were at school with him, with those of the DEs who were sentenced to Azkaban after he was there.

 Indeed, it might well be safest to just dismiss anything that Sirius Black ever had to say on the subject.
 But by this time we have rather a lot invested in trying to make it make sense.